JeffreyRiggle/budgapp/doc/About.md

 ### Importing and Exporting Excel files
 ![Excel Options](./excel.png)

 You can import or export your configured budget to an excel file.
 It is important to note that the excel file is in a very opinionated format so it might not work for all.

 The general format of the excel file has months broken up into different pages.
-On each page the spending is categorized at the top of the page and the income is closer to the bottom of the page.
+On each page, the spending is categorized at the top of the page and the income is closer to the bottom of the page.

-For each category you can see
+For each category, you can see
 * Your monthly spend.
 (Total)
 * How much was configured for that category that month.
 (Assumed Budget)
 * The difference between budget and spend.
 (Remaining)

-For your income you can see how much money you made and the sources.
+For your income, you can see how much money you made and the sources.

 This file also includes the following additional data points.